tweag/nickel/rfcs/003-nix-nickel.md

 }
 ```

-The contract may be optional as the infrastructure of an hypothetical Nickelpkg
+The contract may be optional as the infrastructure of a hypothetical Nickelpkg
 would already apply the contract Package.

 <!-- In this design, it would be nice to avoid having to repeat those